 Day or night, our home should be a place where we feel safe to enjoy our family and friends.
 We want to relax with a sense of peace, away from threat and danger.
 Installing a home security camera system is one way to feel safer at home, and with the information below, you will be prepared to choose between a wired system and a wireless one.

 The installation processes of a wired system and wireless system are quite different.
 A wired system must be hardwired throughout the house with each camera connected to the central monitoring or recording unit.
 This hardwiring means drilling through walls and ceilings, climbing through insulation, and threading wires down walls.
 It is a job best left to professional installers and electricians.
-In fact, according to the Electronic Security Association, “most homeowners opt for a professionally installed system because they want to be sure their family and belongings are protected.”

 By contrast, wireless cameras, the most common type used in homes, are quick and easy to install.
 The installation is often done as a DIY project.
 The wireless cameras connect to their central system by radio waves.
 Most will, however, have a wired connection to an electrical source.
 Otherwise, they would be battery-powered, an expensive option that requires changing and/or recharging batteries regularly.
 The cameras can be placed anywhere inside or outside the home, as long as they are in the range of the central unit.
 They can also be repositioned if needs change over time.